ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 👍 Excellent references, lack of relevant content, cohesion, clarity, English grammar, presentation format, and figure generation.

-In a nutshell, the 3W Dataset 2.0.0 is made up of three types of instances and was generated with three methods, one per type of instance.
+In a nutshell, the 3W Dataset 2.0.0 is composed of three types of instances that were generated by three methods, one per type of instance.
 These methods are described in this section and are based on the mathematical definition of MTS presented in the following subsection.
 According to this definition and to support both the 3W Project and this article, a nomenclature was developed and is detailed in the subsequent subsection.
 The types of instances and the methods associated with them are described in their own subsections.
-Certain characteristics are common to all three methods and are therefore detailed in a separate subsection.
+Some characteristics are common to all three methods and are, therefore, detailed in a separate subsection.

+_P.M.C.: Suggestion: Instead of writing "separate subsection", type the section number_

 #### Mathematical Definition of Multivariate Time Series